Requesting pathology tests

 Electronic Requesting

-Please use ICE requesting whenever possible.
-All requests for blood products at VCH must be made through ICE. the use of electronic requesting for all blood grouping and product requests.
+Please use EPIC requesting whenever possible.
+All requests for blood grouping and blood components at BWCH must be made through EPIC unless this would result in unnecessary delays in the provision of blood components

 Emergency Requests